 Welcome to my personal website.

 My research focuses on economic history and long-run development.
-In my studies, I aim at identifying historically important factors which determined differences in development over time and across space.
-Such factors include aspects of institutional change, human capital formation, and technological diffusion, as well as geographic and cultural factors.
-These are determinants that also shaped the economic development of the German state of Prussia during the eighteenth and nineteenth centuries - the period of fundamental changes in the transition of sustained growth.
+In my studies, I analyze historically important events and factors that determine differences in development over time and across space.
+Specifically, I am interested in the consequences of institutional reforms such as the implementation of mandatory health insurance, the abolition of labor coercion, or the extension of political franchise.
+Additionally, I am interested in patterns of knowledge and technology diffusion in physical and social networks.
+A large part of my work focuses on the economic development of the German state of Prussia during the 18th and 19th centuries - a period of fundamental changes in the transition of sustained growth.
 Using Prussia as a laboratory, I can typically draw on rich administrative data, digitized from Prussian censuses originally collected by the statistical office.
-Such detailed data allow the application of econometric methods aimed at pining down the direction of causality in the relationships under analysis.
+Such detailed data allow the application of econometric methods aimed understanding more about the direction of causality in the relationships under analysis.